Yasar2019/Yasar2019/README.md

 - Tips for coding and project management

 ### 📫 How to reach me:
-- Through my LinkedIn or Twitter profiles linked below
+- Through my LinkedIn or Twitter profiles linked above

 ### ⚡ Fun fact:
 - I love exploring new technologies and reading about Psychology/Philosophy in my free time